Akanta21/Where-to-eat/README.md

 ## Notes to the team-members
 1) Upon cloning this repo, run ```npm install``` to ensure that we have the same working environment.
+2) Remember to create a branch prior to working on the files.

 2) mlab: to be discussed during our meeting.